Joredjs/monomod/docs/CONTRIBUTING.md

-# Contributing to NXMS
+# Contributing to monomod

-We welcome contributions to NXMS!
+We welcome contributions to monomod!
 Whether you're fixing a bug, adding a new feature, or improving documentation, your contributions are valuable.

 ## Getting Started

-1. Fork the repository: Click the "Fork" button at the top right corner of the NXMS repository page.
+1. Fork the repository: Click the "Fork" button at the top right corner of the monomod repository page.
-2. Clone your fork: ```git clone <https://github.com/Joredjs/nxms.git>```
+2. Clone your fork: ```git clone <https://github.com/Joredjs/monomod.git>```
 3. Create a branch: ```git checkout -b contributing/{{branch-name}}``` Choose a descriptive branch name related to your contribution
 4. Install dependencies: ```npm install```

 ## Making Changes

-- Follow the code style: NXMS adheres to a consistent code style.
+- Follow the code style: monomod adheres to a consistent code style.
 Please ensure your code follows the [existing conventions](./codeStyle.md).
 - Write tests: Provide comprehensive unit tests for any new features or bug fixes.
 - Update documentation: If your changes affect the API or functionality, update the relevant documentation accordingly.